Homemade Hydraulic Ram Pump

 How the Hydraulic Ram Pump Works

-Typical situation where a ram pump may be used (click on image and drag corners to enlarge)
+Typical situation where a ram pump may be used (click on image to enlarge)

 Momentum building up